• Skip to primary navigation

 Cover dough with plastic wrap, or transfer to an airtight container with a lid and chill for at least 1 hour.

 Once the dough is chilled, preheat the oven.
-Use a small cookie scoop (1.5 to 2 TBS) to measure out the oatmeal cookie dough.
+Use a small cookie scoop (1.5 to 2 Tablespoons) to measure out the oatmeal cookie dough.
 Roll each portion into a smooth ball and place on a cookie sheet lined with parchment paper.

 Once the dough balls are on the parchment paper, gently and ever-so-slightly press the tops down.
 This will ensure even baking.
 (NOTE: Dough will be slightly tacky, but should still roll easily into balls).